trixi-framework/Trixi.jl/docs/src/callbacks.md

 The [`AnalysisCallback`](@ref) can be used to analyze the numerical solution, e.g. calculate errors or user-specified integrals, and print the results to the screen.
 The results can also be saved in a file.
 An example can be found at [examples/tree_2d_dgsem/elixir\_euler\_vortex.jl](https://github.com/trixi-framework/Trixi.jl/blob/main/examples/tree_2d_dgsem/elixir_euler_vortex.jl).
+In [Performance metrics of the `AnalysisCallback`](@ref) you can find a detailed description of the different performance metrics the `AnalysisCallback` computes.

 ### I/O